hotei/colorlist/README-colorlist-pkg.md

 # colorlist
 </center>

-[This go package] [4] started as a fork of github.com/btracey/colorlist.
+[The colorlist package] [4] started as a fork of github.com/btracey/colorlist.
 Since then it has diverged enough that retaining it as a fork is probably not useful.
-Brendan decided to change his repository name to colors so I've un-hitched this from his original repository which is now marked 'deprecated'.
+Brendan decided to change his repository name to colors so I've un-hitched this from his original repository which he has now marked 'deprecated'.
 This is now being re-issued as a new repository : github.com/hotei/colorlist.

 The main difference between the packages is that Brendans provides pre-named